Do you have trellis in your garden?

 Another easy and relatively inexpensive trellis can be made by putting a couple of pieces of timber such as 4x2 offcuts, into the garden as posts.
 Two metres high is a good measure for most runner plants and then attach some netting or run rows of twine between the posts.
 To stabilise the posts, pop a bit of concrete around the bottom of each post or nail them to your garden edging.
 Another bit of wood or metal poles placed between the top of your posts will also help to stabilise them.

 Twine is a great cheap option for creating the climbing material for your plants.
 When clearing out the garden after the summer crop has finished you can just chop the twine and the plant down altogether and restring in spring.
 Using chicken wire or plastic netting (can be purchased at garden centres or hardware stores) will provide a more long-term option.
 A simple lattice shape can be made with inexpensive strapping wood that can be left natural or painted.
 The options are endless.

 Here are a few more great ideas for creating trellis:

 Bike rims on a central pole.
-One at the top and one at the bottom and run string from top to bottom all the way around. (see right)
+One at the top and one at the bottom and run string from top to bottom all the way around. (see below)

-Triangular roof top style tee pee.
+Triangular rooftop style teepee.
 Poles in a ^ shape at each end with a central pole running along the top.
-Run twine vertically from bottom, over the top to the bottom of the other side.
+Run twine vertically from the bottom, over the top to the bottom of the other side.